This year’s conference topic addressed democracy in the digital age.

 Read the full Position Paper here.

-This is the ninth annual EPPC conference, hosted this year in conjunction with the Hertie School of Governance, the Faculty of Social Sciences at Charles University, and the International Policy and Leadership Institute.
+This was the ninth annual EPPC conference, hosted this year in conjunction with the Hertie School of Governance, the Faculty of Social Sciences at Charles University, and the International Policy and Leadership Institute.

 More information about workshops and speakers can be found on http://eppc2017.org/